christiangerbig/draw-outline/README.md

 Advantages:

 - No octants table is needed
-- No XOR blit is needed for the edges, they are blunt
+- No XOR blit for the edges, they are blunt